MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

       return UI_DRAWING_SOFT_drawLine(gc, startX, startY, endX, endY);
    }

-The implementation of the weak function only consists to call the Graphics Engine' software algorithm.
+Implementing the weak function only consists of calling the Graphics Engine' software algorithm.
-This software algorithm will respect the `GraphicsContext`_ color and clip and will update the `Display.flush()`_ dirty area.
+This software algorithm will respect the `GraphicsContext`_ color and clip and update the `Display.flush()`_ dirty area.

 .. _section_drawings_cco_custom:

 Custom Implementation
 ---------------------

-The custom implementation is useful to connect a GPU or a third-party library.
+The custom implementation helps connect a GPU or a third-party library.
 It takes into account:

 * there is only one destination format (the display buffer format),
-* :ref:`non-standard images <section_image_custom_raw>` cannot be used as source.
+* :ref:`non-standard images <section_image_custom_raw>` cannot be used as a source.

 The :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` is designed to simplify the adding of third-party drawers: